wbbernardes/pokeproject/README.md

 ## Architecture

-The app follows MVVM (Model-View-ViewModel) architecture with additional layers for better separation of concerns:
+The app follows clean architecture+MVVM (Model-View-ViewModel) with additional layers for better separation of concerns:

 - **View:** Contains SwiftUI views.
 The views observe the ViewModel and update accordingly.
 - **ViewModel:** Wraps the Model data and prepares it for use by the View.
 It also handles user inputs.